 Dean has always had a keen interest in stone, for a number of years sold crystals and gem stones at a local market.
 However, he wanted to work more hands on with the stone and began learning how to make cabochons from variety of gemstones.
 More and more Dean felt pulled to work with New Zealand sourced stone especially Pounamu as it is so varied and durable.

 Pounamu really speaks to him on every level of his being and he believes it’s important to honour that in the work he does.
-Dean became a registered carver with Ngai Tahu as believes this helps with the integrity of the stone and craftsmanship also honours the cultural and ancestral value.
+Dean first learnt the art of Toki from Jon Jeet and then developed his skill and became a registered carver with Ngai Tahu as believes this helps with the integrity of the stone and craftsmanship also honours the cultural and ancestral value.
 Dean's excited to see where this journey takes him.

 Dean's a huge believer in giving back to the environment so has spent time volunteering helping injured and sick birds at the South Island Wildlife Hospital to help give back to nature where he can.